kisstopherr/4-Bit-Emulator/README.md

 # 4-Bit-Emulator

 I made a very basic 4-bit Emulator.
 Right now, it only has 7 instructions out of 16, and it is a Turing machine.
+The current code in the `main.py` calculates the Fibonacci Sequence, but doesn't stop at 256.
 #  Registers

 A Initial Register - 0x0,